vrpperez7/Mod-3-Project/README.md

 ## The Database and Schema:

 ### We are working with a Star Schema
-Put simply, a __star schema__ is when a central fact table references multiple dimensions tables. </br>
+Simply put, a __star schema__ is when a central fact table references multiple dimensions tables. </br>

 <img width="698" height="326" alt="Star-schema" src="https://github.com/user-attachments/assets/5aaafdc8-d5d0-4ccf-91fc-d0cd25e9fba2" />